Why So Many Media Companies Are on the Brink of Disaster

 In many ways, the 2017 correction in digital media is a perfectly normal and predictable outcome of digital media becoming an investment category for venture capitalists.
 As a rule, the vast majority of VC investments fail.
 So the failure of several VC-backed digital-media companies isn’t an existential shock so much as a mathematical inevitability.

 In the last decade, venture-capital firms plowed money into new media companies like BuzzFeed, Vice, Vox, Axios, Mashable, Vocativ, Mic, Uproxx, and so many others, all of which essentially made versions of the same promise: “Trust us.
 We get Millennials.”
-And, in a way, all of them did “get” Millennials in the loosest sense of the word.
-That is, they lassoed the wayward attentions of a couple million young readers each month with content that was essentially Millennial Mad Libs: “[#] Ways That [Google-Trend-Generated Subject] Totally Made Us [Past-Tense Verb].”
+And, in a way, many of them did “get” Millennials in the loosest sense of the word.
+While some of them used venture capital to build the foundation of a distinctive editorial voice or entertainment platform, others used it to produce the equivalent of content confetti—fast, flimsy, and forgettable morsels, blasted from the CMS cannon, which upon inspection were less journalism than Millennial Mad Libs: “[Number] Ways That [Google-Trend-Generated Subject] Totally Made Us [Past-Tense Verb].”

 It’s easy to say that this is all Facebook and Google’s fault.
 But the truth is that many digital publishers ruined themselves.
-To impress venture capitalists with a story of scale, countless sites chased viral trends and search-engine optimization to grow monthly visitor figures.
-But they chose to optimize for clicks—shallow traffic meant to generate ever-more ad revenue—at the expense of reporting, or unique editorial identities.
+To impress venture capitalists with a story of scale, they chased viral trends and search-engine optimization to grow monthly visitor figures, optimizing for clicks (shallow traffic meant to generate ever-more ad revenue) at the expense of reporting, insight, or niche editorial identities.
 In any healthy market—for clothes, food, or furniture—competitors try to differentiate, by quality, convenience, or price, to compete directly for consumers’ income.
-But in the free-for-all of VC-subsidized ad-supported publishing, too many sites tried to grow by chasing viral trends, which led to the growth of insouciant meme merchants that were purposefully duplicatory.
+But in the free-for-all of VC-subsidized ad-supported publishing, too many sites chased scale for the sake of scale alone, which led to the growth of insouciant meme merchants that, in feeding from the same trough of trending content, were inherently duplicatory.
 A massive correction was inevitable.

 And now it’s here.
 Venture-capital funding for digital media has shrunk for two consecutive years, according to CB Insights, a VC database.
 Realizing that sites like Vocativ will never reliably reach audiences even one-tenth the size of platforms like Snapchat, investors will simply cut off funding and force sites to sell at a huge discount, like Mashable, or simply close.
 It won’t necessarily be “a full-blown crash,” as Marshall gloomily predicted.
 It will be a far more awkward landing, as several companies redefine themselves as video producers, then tech companies, then data-driven storytellers, before they run out of money.